marcelloziotti/curriculum/Curriculum.md

 Key Contributions:

 - **Pantherlake Sideband Topology Update & First Boot:** Designed and validated a Sideband network to enable multi-die, multi-domain communication.
 Solved challenges with multicast messaging using smoke platform initialization tests.
 Drove together with Bios/FW and OS team first SoC boot to UEFI shell and Windows OS.
-- **Build System Modernization:** Spearheaded the transition from Make to CMake with Ninja, reducing build times by 70% (from 50 to 15 minutes).
+- **Build System Modernization:** Spearheaded the transition from Make to CMake with Ninja, reducing build times of Simics SoCs platforms by 70% (from 50 to 15 minutes).
 Coordinated with all IP teams to align on the new build process, improving developer efficiency and CI pipelines.
 - **Unit Testing Framework for IPs:** Developed a unit test framework for IP-level validation, enabling early issue detection before platform integration.
 Ensured adoption by collaborating with technical leads and making unit testing mandatory for integration.
 - **Code Quality and TDD Integration:** Integrated code coverage monitoring into GitHub workflows to prevent test coverage regressions.
 Advocated for and implemented Test-Driven Development (TDD) practices, driving a cultural shift towards robust and maintainable code.
 - **Technical Leadership:** Promoted to Technical Lead for contributions to simulation platforms and organizational efficiency.
-Mentored team members and led platform-wide initiatives to improve SoC simulation quality and performance.
+Mentored new hires and streamlined a code coverage tool, currently adopted by 30 IPs, achieving coverage above 90%.

 ### Intel Corporation - Munich (Germany) - (Jul 2018, Apr 2022)